 Against a white canvas, brushstrokes begin to appear.
-At first they are nothing but swatches of brown and black, then blocks of color, then suddenly they are a wall of ramshackle houses, a busy street, a flock of crows, a Bollywood poster: Mumbai.
-It is the city of silver screen melodramas, where impossible romances become possible, where the beautiful girl is saved at the last minute by the handsome hero, who offers her a rose and leans in for a kiss– and then the film cuts, and it is back to real life in the slums.
-For Kamala, that means selling garlands during the day, dancing at a bar at night, and planning to wed herself off as a bride in Dubai as soon as her documents come through.
-For Salim, a kashmiri refugee, it means stealing roses off of gravestones to sell at the beach, trying desperately to secure a job.
+At first, they are nothing but swatches of brown and black, then blocks of color, then suddenly they are a wall of ramshackle houses, a busy street, a flock of crows, a Bollywood poster: Mumbai.
+It is the city of silver screen melodramas, where impossible romances become possible.
+A beautiful girl is saved at the last minute by a handsome hero, who offers her a rose and a kiss.
+Then the film cuts, and it is back to real life in the slums.
+For Bombay Rose protagonist Kamala, that means selling garlands during the day and dancing at a bar at night.
+Meanwhile, she plans to wed herself off as a bride in Dubai as soon as her documents come through.
+For Salim, a Kashmiri refugee, it means stealing roses off of gravestones to sell at the beach, trying desperately to secure a job.
 They find moments of escape through their daydreams, and when they meet, those daydreams start to include each other.

 With her first feature-length film, Rao subverts the mythmaking of Bollywood cinema without surrendering to bleak cynicism.
-Gravitating towards a soft social realism, she touches on contemporary topics- Mumbai’s slum population, the Kashmir insurgency, child marriage, human trafficking– but keeps the narrative grounded in the small predicaments of her protagonists.
-Perhaps there’s no Bollywood ending, but the connections the characters form between each other seem like miracles in their own right.
+Gravitating towards a soft social realism, she touches on contemporary topics.
+For instance, she describes Mumbai’s slum population, the Kashmir insurgency, child marriage, and human trafficking.
+However, the film keeps the narrative grounded in the small predicaments of her protagonists.
+Perhaps there’s no Bollywood ending, but the connections between the characters seem like miracles in their own right.